hazymorning/origami_weather/README.md

 ## History

-This card originally launched under the name Atmospheric Weather Card on a previous GitHub account.
-After maintaining it for over six months, I stepped away from the project.
-Origami Weather is a full rebuild from the ground up — informed by everything I learned from that first version, but with cleaner code, a clearer scope, and a fresh start.
+This card started out as the Atmospheric Weather Card on a previous GitHub account.
+I maintained it for about six months and then stepped away.
+Origami Weather is a rebuild from scratch: same ideas, but cleaner code, a tighter scope, and a fresh start with what I'd learned.

 <br>

-> **Note on AI:** AI mostly defaults to the easiest or most generic solution, and that is rarely the best one.
-It has its place though — without it, a solo project like this would take significantly more time.
-It's used in this card to write cleaner code, debug issues, and test out new ideas.
+> **Note on AI:** AI tends to reach for the easiest or most generic solution, which usually isn't the best one.
+It still earns its place here, though.
+As a solo project this would take a lot longer without it.
+I use it to tidy up code, fix bugs, and try out ideas.

 <br>

 ## Support the project

-If you find this card useful, consider leaving a star.
-It helps more than you'd think.
+If the card is useful to you, a star goes a long way.
+Thanks.